ayoubabounakif/BMSEARCH/README.md

 At first, I implemented the most basic way to find a substring in a string Which is the Naive Search Algorithm

-For example :
+For example :<\br>
     Text[] = "AABBSAAAHWHWLLLLEEQAAAABBC";
     Pattrn = "AAAA";

 I'm gonna check AAAA with AABB, if it's equal, then the string was found else we increment the pointer by 1 and check again AAAA wiuth SAAA in our case and so on.

 This algorithm has an optimization which goes like :
     When a mismatch occurs after j matches,